'Mike Borrowed My Credibility And Abused It': Fired Bloomberg Campaign Workers Speak

 Instead, there were two rounds of staff layoffs.

-In the first round, hundreds of staffers across the country were let go, told that they'd be paid through March 31.
+In the first round, hundreds of staffers across the country were let go, told that they would be paid through March 31.
 They were encouraged to apply to work for Bloomberg's organization in battleground states.

-Then, Bloomberg abandoned his plans to form a new independent entity, and announced that he would instead give $18 million to the Democratic National Committee for the party's battleground states program, and he transferred the leases for some campaign offices to state parties.
-In a memo at that time, Bloomberg's campaign said that, even though they had considered forming an independent group, "this race is too important to have many competing groups with good intentions but that are not coordinated and united in strategy and execution."
+Then, Bloomberg abandoned his plans to form a new independent entity and announced that he would instead give $18 million to the Democratic National Committee for the party's battleground states program, and he transferred the leases for some campaign offices to state parties.
+In a memo at that time, Bloomberg's campaign said that even though it had considered forming an independent group, "this race is too important to have many competing groups with good intentions but that are not coordinated and united in strategy and execution."

-In a statement to NPR, campaign manager Kevin Sheekey said they are "fulfilling Mike's promise to defeat Donald Trump in November," particularly through six battleground states — Wisconsin, Michigan, Pennsylvania, Arizona, Florida and North Carolina.
+In a statement to NPR, campaign manager Kevin Sheekey said Bloomberg staffers are "fulfilling Mike's promise to defeat Donald Trump in November," particularly through six battleground states — Wisconsin, Michigan, Pennsylvania, Arizona, Florida and North Carolina.

 "We reached out to every single organizing staffer in those six states as well as others and asked them to consider continuing this work through November, with the DNC, in those states or others the DNC is prioritizing," the statement said.
 "Already, hundreds of former Bloomberg campaign staff have been contacted and are in the hiring pipeline to join the DNC organizing efforts — which would not have happened without this campaign's transfer of funds."